jundalisay/pantryhub/content/en/news/aws-hackday-2020.md

 linkbtext: "Hackatax-2019"
 linkf: "news/pantry-app-plastics-hackathon"
 linkftext: "pantry-app"
+updates: "Dec 12, 2021: SORA Relief is now part of Pantry Govern"
 ---

 We made it to the Top 5 of AWS Hackdays for 2020 with SORA Health.
 Unfortunately, we didn't make it to the Top 2.